allthepins/iot-sensor-network-simulator/README.md

 - **Real-time monitoring:** Metrics can be monitored in real-time via Prometheus.

+- **Pre-configured Dashboard:** Includes a Grafana dashboard for visualizing key metrics.

 - **Built-in profiling:** Uses Go's built-in `pprof` tools to inspect performance in real time.

 ## Directory Structure